Sunset Boulevard

-Sunset Boulevard is a boulevard in the central and western part of Los Angeles, California, United States, that stretches from the Pacific Coast Highway in Pacific Palisades east to Figueroa Street in downtown Los Angeles.
-It is a major thoroughfare in the cities of Beverly Hills and West Hollywood (including a portion known as the Sunset Strip), as well as several districts in Los Angeles.
+Sunset Boulevard is a boulevard in the central and western part of Los Angeles, California, United States.
+Stretching from the Pacific Coast Highway in Pacific Palisades to Figueroa Street in downtown Los Angeles, it is a major thoroughfare in the cities of Beverly Hills and West Hollywood, as well as several districts in Los Angeles itself.

 Geography

-Approximately 23.6 mi in length, the boulevard roughly traces the arc of mountains that form part of the northern boundary of the Los Angeles Basin, following the path of a 1780s cattle trail from the Pueblo de Los Ángeles to the ocean.
+Approximately 23.6 mi in length, the boulevard roughly traces the arc of mountains that form part of the northern boundary of the Los Angeles Basin.
+It follows the path of a 1780s cattle trail from the Pueblo de Los Ángeles to the ocean.

 From Downtown Los Angeles, the boulevard heads northwest, to Hollywood, through which it travels due west for several miles before it bends southwest towards the ocean.
 It passes through or near Echo Park, Silver Lake, Los Feliz, Hollywood, West Hollywood, Beverly Hills, and Holmby Hills.
-In Bel Air, Sunset Boulevard runs along the northern boundary of UCLA's Westwood campus.
-The boulevard continues through Brentwood to Pacific Palisades, where it terminates at the Pacific Coast Highway intersection.
+In West Hollywood, where it is informally known as the Sunset Strip, it is roughly coincident with the western part of the Hollywood fault.
+In Bel Air, it runs along the northern boundary of UCLA's Westwood campus.

-The boulevard has curvaceous winding stretches, and can be treacherous for unalert drivers in some sections.
-Sunset Boulevard is at least four lanes wide along its entire route.
-Sunset is frequently congested with traffic loads beyond its design capacity.
+Continuing through Brentwood to Pacific Palisades, the boulevard terminates at its intersection with the Pacific Coast Highway.
+It has curvaceous winding stretches and can be treacherous for unalert drivers in some sections.
+Along its entire route, it is at least four lanes wide.
+It is frequently congested with traffic loads beyond its design capacity.

 Sunset Boulevard historically extended farther east than it does now, starting at Alameda Street near Union Station and beside Olvera Street in the historic section of Downtown.
-The portion of Sunset Boulevard east of Figueroa Street was renamed Cesar Chavez Avenue in 1994, along with Macy Street and Brooklyn Avenue, in honor of the late Mexican-American union leader and civil rights activist.
+In 1994, along with Macy Street and Brooklyn Avenue, its portion east of Figueroa Street was renamed Cesar Chavez Avenue, in honor of the late Mexican-American union leader and civil rights activist.